-Raising awareness is a top priority to the Scott County Health Department regarding the dangers of childhood lead poisoning.
-Thus, we set out to determine the public's attitude toward the issue, awareness of the issue, and intention to act towards the issue.
+Raising awareness is a top priority to the Scott County Health Department when it comes to the dangers of childhood lead poisoning.
+Because of this we set out to determine the public's attitude toward the issue, awareness of the issue, and intention to act towards the issue.
 We designed the survey with questions that allowed us to collect this information.
 In the next few sections we present our findings.
 All questions that are reported were found to be statistically significant above the level of .05.